k2view-academy/K2View-Academy/articles/25_environments/05_set_and_list_commands.md

     SET ENVIRONMENT='<environment name>';
     ~~~

-  - To reset the session environment to the default *_dev*, use the following syntax:
+  - To reset the session's environment to the default *_dev*, use the following syntax:

     ~~~
     SET ENVIRONMENT='';
     ~~~

-* **LIST ENVIRONMENTS** command is used to list all deployed environments.
+* The **LIST ENVIRONMENTS** command is used to list all deployed environments.

   * Use the following syntax: